-- GTE could be fitted with or without an european rear bumper.
+- The F40 GTE could be fitted with or without a European rear bumper.

-- 3 different Steering Wheels; 2 different models of MOMO steering wheel, one in Red and another one in Black both with the Ferrari logo in the centre and a Black OMP one with no Ferrari logo.
+- Three different steering wheels; two models of the MOMO steering wheel, one in red and another one in black.
+Both had the Ferrari logo in the centre.
+The third one was a black OMP without Ferrari logo.

-The F40 GT proved to be a good racing car, so Michelotto converted seven more F40’s for the BPR Global GT Series.
+The Ferrari F40 GT proved to be a good racing car, so Michelotto converted seven more F40s for the BPR Global GT Series.
 These cars were called the F40 GTE.
-One of them started life as an LM, one of them as a GT and the remaining five as road going examples.
-The GTE was an evolution of the LM and packed a whopping 620 bhp.
+One of them started life as an LM, one of them as an F40 GT and the remaining five as road going examples.
+The F40 GTE was an evolution of the F40 LM and packed a whopping 620 bhp.
 Sadly, there were a lot of reliability issues which prevented the GTE from reaching the same status as the GT.

 What is your favourite F40 racing car?
 Join the conversation!